bg-write/koopa-vgm/content/case-study.md

 Curate a 40-track playlist summing up the greatest hits of VGM across the history of video games, using data to justify my picks and include tracks with high user engagement.

 ### **The Parameters**
-- **Data Sources:** I can use whatever public data I want, whether it's an already-established dataset or working with APIs to create and clean up my own dataset
+- **Data Sources:** I can use whatever public data I want, whether it's an already-established dataset via Kaggle or working with APIs to create and clean up my own data
 - **AI:** I'm allowed to use whatever AI tools I want, but my bosses are expecting me to clearly articulate and explain my code and thought process, including the moments when I disagreed with what the AI suggested or automatically did for me
 - **Timeline:** They're giving me a week to knock this out, knowing this experiment could be fleshed out indefinitely but wanting something to review within five business days (40 tracks felt like a fair number to start)